Kale and Eggplant Baked Ziti

 Comforting and cozy, this kale and eggplant baked ziti is perfect for dinner or special occasions!
 With a simple homemade sauce, plenty of veggies and of course, cheese.
 Vegetarian, nut free and soy free.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.

 So it’s slightly shocking that this is technically the first time that I’m sharing a baked ziti recipe with you.

 Because for years baked ziti was the only dish I knew how to make.

 I kid not.
 I’m pretty sure it made an appearance at our dinner table at least once a week (and obviously every single time we had company because I had no idea what else to whip up).

-So!
-While today’s version does require some sauteing of the eggplant and kale, it really is still pretty darn simple to pull together.
+Now, while today’s version does require some sautéing of the eggplant and kale, it really is still pretty darn simple to pull together.